Lesny/smsquestions/README.md

 ## Receiving questions from sms

-* Post `/sms` – endpoint for nexmo webhook for receiving sms
+* Post `/sms` – endpoint used by nexmo webhook for receiving sms.